 Equity Investment Corporation ("EIC" or the "Adviser") is a registered investment adviser located at 1776 Peachtree Street, NW, Suite 600S, Atlanta, GA 30309.
-EIC has been providing investment advisory services since 1986 (interim succession 2016).
-In addition to serving as the investment adviser to the Fund, EIC provides portfolio management services to individuals, institutions and corporate retirement plans.
-As of June 30, 2019, EIC managed or advised \$4.2 billion for clients, with \$2.3 billion in assets under management and \$1.9 billion in advisory business.
+EIC has been providing investment advisory services since 1986.
+In September 2016, a newly registered investment advisor entity formed by W. Andrew Bruner, R. Terrence Irrgang and Ian T. Zabor purchased substantially all of the assets of EIC, including the EIC name, and assumed all of the liabilities necessary for EIC's continuous operation.
+That new registrant succeeded to all of EIC's business and continued all operations under the same name.
+In addition to serving as the investment adviser to the Fund, EIC provides portfolio management services to individuals, institutions, and retirement plans.
+As of June 30, 2022, EIC managed or advised \$4.2 billion for clients, with \$2.1 billion in assets under management and \$2.1 billion in advisory business.
 EIC is majority-owned and controlled by Messrs.
-W. Andrew Bruner, R. Terrence Irrgang and Ian T. Zabor.
+W. Andrew Bruner, R. Terrence Irrgang, and Ian T. Zabor.

 Pursuant to an investment advisory agreement between the Trust and the Adviser, the Adviser manages the assets of the Fund (the "Investment Advisory Agreement").
 The Investment Advisory Agreement has an initial term of two years and continues in effect from year to year thereafter if such continuance is specifically approved at least annually by the Board of Trustees including a majority of the Independent Trustees casting votes in person at a meeting called for such purpose, or by vote of a majority of the outstanding voting securities of the Fund.
-The Investment Advisory Agreement may be terminated by the Fund on 60 days' written notice without penalty and the Investment Advisory Agreement may be terminated by the Adviser on 90 days' written notice without penalty.
-The Investment Advisory Agreement will also terminate automatically in the event of its assignment as defined in the 1940 Act.
+The Investment Advisory Agreement may be terminated by the Fund on 60 days' written notice without penalty, and the Investment Advisory Agreement may be terminated by the Adviser on 90 days' written notice without penalty.
+The Investment Advisory Agreement will also terminate automatically in the event of its assignment, as defined in the 1940 Act.